Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 Breathalyzer Refusal Laws in Rhode Island

 Rhode Island, like many states, is a jurisdiction of implied consent.
 Implied consent means that a licensed driver automatically agrees to consent to a drunk driving test any time that law enforcement asks.
 By law, a driver may still refuse to consent to a Breathalyzer test.
-Immediately upon refusal, the driver will be charged with refusal to submit.
+Immediately upon refusal, the driver will be charged with refusal to submit under R.I.
+Gen. Laws section 31-27-2.1.
 This charge is automatic and is not subject to the discretion of the arresting officer.
+The chemical test covered by implied consent is not just breath.
+It also includes blood and urine if the officer requests one of those tests instead.

 Breathalyzer refusal is a civil offense if it is a first time offense.
 The case will be handled separately from the DUI charge (assuming that one is given) at the Rhode Island Traffic Tribunal.
 A first time DUI is labeled a misdemeanor by the state and is administered through the Rhode Island District Court system.